KPI Benchmarking Program

 Once you have signed up, you will receive a confirmation email that you have been accepted.
-Beginning in February, you will receive an email from PPS partner Vault Consulting with the link to the portal to enter your practice data.
+Beginning in February, you will receive an email from APTA Private Practice partner Vault Consulting with the link to the portal to enter your practice data.
 Data will be due by mid-March.
 Final reports will be available to participants by mid-April.
 Because the success of the study is dependent upon participants to input their data and build an adequate sample size, members must submit their individual practice data to receive the aggregate report.

 See the links on this page to the free APTA Private Practice Operations 101 video series and the KPI definitions.
 Additional consultative help will be available to participants once the data collection portal opens in February.